MassTransit/MassTransit/docs/advanced/audit.md

 ## Filters

 Sometimes there are messages in the system that are technical.
-These could be some monitoring and healthcheck messages, which are being sent often and could pollute the audit log.
+These could be some monitoring and health check messages, which are being sent often and could pollute the audit log.
 Another example could be the `Fault<T>` events.

 In order not to save these messages to the audit store, you can filter them out.
 You can configure